kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 orchestration between how we position the decay of <span class="math display">$$ \varepsilon $$</span> and
 <span class="math display">$$ \alpha $$</span> over the duration of training, all other hyper-parameters
 being equal.
 Below is a small schematic where I locate the same decays either over 500 or 1000 episodes.
-The exploration probability decays from 0.1 at the first episode to 0.0 at the last episode (being either 500 or 1000).
+The exploration probability decays linearly from 0.1 at the first episode to 0.0 at the last episode (being either 500 or 1000).
 In the same way, the cosine learning rate decay is spread over the episodes from <span class="math display">$$ 10^{-2} $$</span> at the first episode to <span class="math display">$$ 10^{-5} $$</span> at the last episode.